 No disaster.
 But still, it bothered me that I had not taken better care of my gear.

 So, down to the car wash to clean it all up.
 That done, it was time to start thinking about eating.
 But guess what?
 Lyman is a Mormon town (or so the woman at Fort Bridger had informed me).
-This being Sunday, that meant nearly all businesses were closed.
+This being Sunday, nearly all businesses were closed.
 Even Taco Time.
 Here I was, all cleaned up and nowhere to go.
 I ended up boiling water in the room’s coffee maker and eating one of my dehydrated dinners, which worked fine.
 Watched an old Robert Redford movie on Criterion (The Hot Rock, very funny), then went to bed.